JalmaGit/Top_Game/README.md

 ### Known Bugs
  - If a box from the world crosses the center line of the x,y coordinate system but the box position is not either x = 0,0 or y = 0.0, then the box will just have solid color from the closest quadrant
  - The player can get partly stuck inside the wall, to get out turn very sharply away from the wall.
  - Spike damage has not been timed with the clock, such that just the mere presence of a Core i9 and RTX 4090, can make what appears as a simple touch to the spike, devastating.
-Move with caution!.
+Move with caution!